Data in DMP

 DMP is about data, but what does data mean in research data management (RDM)?

-It’s clear that in RDM definition of data is more related to the role of the data in the research project, rather than to the nature of the data itself.
+It’s clear that the definition of data in RDM is more related to the role of the data in the research project, rather than to the nature of the data itself.
 The focus of RDM is more on data collected and used as foundations of your scientific claims, and not on tools or resources used just as “means to an end”.

 Data can be: